This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April 2021.

-The Government has confirmed that it intends to reform the off-payroll working rules (commonly known as IR35) from 6 April 2021 which will introduce additional obligations over and above the existing off-payroll rules that apply in the public sector.
+Legislation included in the Finance Act 2020 has confirmed the introduction of reforms to the off-payroll working rules from 6 April 2021 (commonly known as IR35).
+This will introduce additional obligations over and above the existing off-payroll rules that apply in the public sector.

 These changes were originally due to come in from 6 April 2020 but a deferral was announced to 6 April 2021, in response to the spread of coronavirus, to help businesses and individuals.

-How will the proposed changes impact public sector organisations from 6 April 2021?
+How will the proposed changes affect public sector organisations from 6 April 2021?

 The framework of the current rules will continue to apply but with some additional obligations.